-THERMAL: Difference in solidification of the material. (i.e. in a cooling casting)
+THERMAL: Difference in solidification of the material (e.g., in a cooling casting).

-Net sum of all residual stresses across any cross section is always zero.
-Across any cross section of a component there is typically a residual stress distribution.
-Residual stress distribution affects performance.
+The net sum of all residual stresses across any cross-section is always zero.
+However, across any cross-section of a component, there is typically a residual stress distribution.
+The residual stress distribution affects performance.
 It is this distribution that we characterize using XRD.

-Residual stress can be created during manufacturing by cold working techniques, such as shot peening, laser shock peening, ultrasonic peening, hammering, burnishing, low plasticity burnishing, rolling, coining and split sleeve expanding.
-Residual stress is also created during manufacturing by machining processes such as grinding, milling and turning, and thermal processes such as welding, casting, forging, and heat treatment.
+Residual stress can be created during manufacturing by cold-working techniques such as shot peening, laser shock peening, ultrasonic peening, hammering, burnishing, low plasticity burnishing, rolling, coining, and split-sleeve expanding.
+Residual stress is also created during manufacturing by machining processes such as grinding, milling, and turning, and thermal processes such as welding, casting, forging, and heat treating.

 Harmful residual stress can lead to stress corrosion cracking, distortion, fatigue cracking, premature failures in components, and instances of over-design.
 Techniques such as heat treating, controlled cooling, and localized heating can be applied to help manage potentially harmful residual stresses that were introduced during manufacturing.
 Other techniques, such as shot peening, are used to introduce beneficial residual stresses into a component to help increase fatigue life.
 Analyzing the residual stress state of a component will ensure that these processes were successful.
 Even small changes in residual stress can have a significant effect on the life of a component, which is why residual stress is so important to monitor.